tomascarvalho7/ship-conquest-bachelors/README.md

 - `src/`: This directory contains the main source code for the backend application.
 It includes controllers, services, and models used to handle API requests and manage game data.

-- `pom.xml`: This file is the Maven project object model file for managing dependencies and project configurations.
+- `build.gradle`: This file defines build settings and dependencies for the Gradle project.

 - `README.md`: A README file specific to the backend application, providing additional details and instructions for running the server.